ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/database.md

 ## Section summary

 This section showed you one of the many useful built-in services suitable for writing fast and asynchronous tests for the ASP.NET Core Framework.
-A lot of web applications use a database layer so it is a crucial point to have a nice and easy way to assert it without having to lose a lot of development time in writing mocks or stubs.
+A lot of web applications use a database layer, so it is a crucial point to have a nice and easy way to assert it without having to lose a lot of development time in writing mocks or stubs.
 Now, head over to the next important part of our journey - the test [Services](/tutorial/services.html)!